 About the author

 David Lester is Chairman and Founder of citrusHR, the UK’s most comprehensive HR software and support system.
-Designed specifically for UK small businesses, citrusHR simplifies creating employment contracts, making job offers, managing employee records, and tracking staff working hours and locations.
+Designed specifically for small businesses, citrusHR simplifies creating employment contracts, making job offers, managing employee records, and tracking staff working hours and locations.